Appuaravind98/Spotify-Random-Songs/README.md

 ->Copy the OAuth token
-->Open Terminal in Vs Code Type "export SPOTIFY_AUTH_TOKEN=YourAuthTokenGoesHere" ->After that execute the command 'python3 run.py" You'll be Shown 20 Tracks that was added to your Library
+->Open Terminal in Vs Code Type "export SPOTIFY_AUTH_TOKEN=YourAuthTokenGoesHere" ->After that execute the command 'python3 run.py" You'll be Shown 20 Tracks that was added to your Library.For me The songs was added to Liked Songs.